marijnh/Eloquent-JavaScript/04_data.md

 {{index "optional argument"}}

-As a bonus assignment, modify your `range` function to take an optional third argument that indicates the “step” value used to build up the array.
+As a bonus assignment, modify your `range` function to take an optional third argument that indicates the "step" value used to build up the array.
 If no step is given, the array elements go up by increments of one, corresponding to the old behavior.
 The function call `range(1, 10, 2)` should return `[1, 3, 5, 7, 9]`.
 Make sure it